-- 24 Interpret with caution due to moderate variability - 25 It is important to note that these measures may not adequately capture sexual and gender diversity as an individual's expression may not be confined to these - 27 These results reported in Raven's Children IV: Aboriginal youth health in BC [47] separated Aboriginal students into those who lived on-reserve and those who did not despite the fact that only First Nations, not Métis or Inuit, live on reserves.
+It is important to note that these measures may not adequately capture sexual and gender diversity as an individual's expression may not be confined to these categories.

+These results - reported in Raven's Children IV: Aboriginal youth health in BC [46] - separated Aboriginal students into those who loved on-reserve and those who did not despite the fact that only First Nations, not Métis, or Inuit live on reserves.